-I first spotted this graphic wallpaper made in France on a blog I follow, Dos Family, and I knew I had to have it.
-The one stumbling block was the price tag.
-So instead of buying it, I used it as inspiration, and figured out a way to do it myself.
+The moment I caught a glimpse of this graphic wallpaper made in France on a blog I follow, Dos Family, I knew I had to have it.
+The only stumbling block was the price tag, which was a bit on the high side.
+So Instead of stretching my budget too thin to accommodate the price, I used it as an inspiration and figured out a way to do it myself (small wins!).

-The whole thing took about a month–but only because I worked on it in stolen snippets of time.
-(Note: You do have to be comfortable with the paint-can pile-up with a work-in-progress like this.)
-As for question of smell and wet paint, it really wasn’t an issue.
-Cans of paint were never open in the room; I would pour a tiny bit into of paint into an old yogurt cup and use a small paintbrush (the kind you’d find at an art store, not a paint store) and only paint a few triangles at a time.
+The whole project took about a month–but only because I took my “sweet time”.
+(Note: You do have to be comfortable with the mounting paint as you progress ).
+Concerning smell and wet paint, it wasn’t an issue.
+I made sure paint cans were never opened in the room; I would pour a tiny bit of paint into an old yogurt cup and use a small paintbrush (the kind you’d find at an art store, not a paint store) and only paint a few triangles at a time.
 Another advantage to the piecemeal nature of this project is that a day’s work dries very quickly.

 Meghan McEwan is the founder of the brilliant travel site Designtripper.